-The purpose of this book is to teach Japanese ideograms in a totally different way from the traditional one. & Nbsp; The purpose of the book is to provide the Japanese student with a simple method to correlate the writing and the meaning of Japanese characters, so that both aspects become easy to remember.
+The purpose of this book is to teach Japanese characters in a totally different way than the traditional one.
+The purpose of the book is to provide the student of Japanese with a simple method for correlating the writing and the meaning of Japanese characters so that both aspects become easy to remember.

 This method provides a new perspective to the learning of kanji, showing how to overcome the complexities of the Japanese writing system, pointing out its basic elements and suggesting ways to reconstruct meanings from such elements.
 Even students of advanced Japanese usually use and know the method.